oroinc/orocommerce/src/Oro/Bundle/CheckoutBundle/Resources/doc/api_frontend/checkout_address.md

 #### get_subresource

-Retrieve a record of customer address assigned to a specific checkout address record.
+Retrieve a record of customer address which was used to fill in a specific checkout address record.

 #### get_relationship

-Retrieve the ID of customer address record assigned to a specific checkout address record.
+Retrieve the ID of customer address record which was used to fill in a specific checkout address record.

 ### customerUserAddress

 #### get_subresource

-Retrieve a record of customer user address assigned to a specific checkout address record.
+Retrieve a record of customer user address which was used to fill in a specific checkout address record.

 #### get_relationship

-Retrieve the ID of customer user address record assigned to a specific checkout address record.
+Retrieve the ID of customer user address record which was used to fill in a specific checkout address record.